 How CFDs Work

 When you trade CFDs you are required to provide a small percentage of your total exposure, in the form of margin payment.
-However, your total profit and loss potential is much greater than the amount of margin that you pay.
-So, if you buy $10,000 worth of BHP CFDs with a margin requirement of 5%, you only need to provide margin of $500 to open the position.
+However, your total profit and loss potential is greater than the amount of margin that you pay.
+So, if you buy $10,000 worth of BHP CFDs with a margin requirement of 5%, you need to provide margin of $500 to open the position.
 If the position moves against you by 10%, you will lose $1,000 or double your initial deposit.

 Margin Calls can be required

 Depending on the CFD trades you've opened, and how long they are open for, the CFD Provider may require you to pay financing costs.
 You will incur these financing costs on a daily basis when you keep CFDs on certain underlying assets open overnight.
-In some cases, particularly if you hold CFDs for a long time, the aggregate of these financing costs may exceed the amount of any profits or significantly increase losses.
+In some cases, particularly if you hold CFDs for a long time, the aggregate of these financing costs may exceed the amount of any profits or increase losses.
 If the position moves against you, or you allow financing costs to add up, you could lose more than you have deposited.
 If this happens you will be required to make additional margin payments to cover losses on your open positions.
 If this is not done your position will be closed and the loss crystallized.

 Is there a borrowing, and hence a contravention of the 'No Borrowing" rules with CFDs?

 Is there a contravention of the 'No charge over Fund Assets" Law due to the margin requirement with CFDs?

 The ATO have addressed these issues as follows: